 Employee Benefits

-Employee benefits are monetary or non-monetary compensation provided to employees to improve job performance and employee satisfaction.
+Employee benefits are non-wage compensation in addition to regular salary or wages provided to employees to improve job performance and employee satisfaction.

 What are employee benefits?